Developers

 Returns

-OnrampCatalogResponse{ provider, country, suggestedFiat, fiats[], crypto[], paymentMethods[] }.
+OnrampCatalogResponse{ provider, country, suggested_fiat, fiats[], crypto[], payment_methods[] }.

-• country is an OnrampCountryResolutionDto ({ code, source, confidence, warning? }) echoing how the country was resolved ("query" | "header" | "geoip" | "tenant" | …) so the UI can warn on a low-confidence GeoIP miss.
+• country is an OnrampCountryResolutionDto ({ code, source, confidence, warning? }) echoing how the country was resolved (source: "query" | "header" | "geoip" | "geoip_unavailable" | "tenant" | "none"; confidence: "explicit" | "high" | "low" | "none") so the UI can warn on a low-confidence GeoIP miss.

-• suggestedFiat is the code to preselect (also moved to the front of fiats).
+• suggested_fiat is the code to preselect (also moved to the front of fiats).

 Scoped catalog reads